madelinebirch/Phase-4-Project/README.md

 [ALS Algorithm Visualized]

 Essentially, the ALS algorithm optimizes the latent factors by iteratively decomposing the user-item interaction matrix, minimizing the reconstruction error between observed and predicted ratings.
-This iterative optimization process is the hallmark of ALS, as it alternates between fixing one matrix (either user or item factors) and optimizing the other.
-Through this alternating process, ALS uncovers latent features that represent user preferences, facilitating the generation of accurate and personalized recommendations.

 **Advantages:** ALS can be parallelized effectively, which means it can handle large-scale, sparsely populated datasets and computations efficiently.